CCI-MOC/hil/specs/switch-driver-capabilities.md

 # Solution
 -----------

-* Every switch driver will have a list called `capabilities` in the class.
-So it would look like `capabilities = ["require-native-network", "per-port-jumbo-frames"]`
+* All switch drivers would have a method called get_capabilities.

-* A new column (text) will be added to the switch table.
-This will store list of capabilities encoded as JSON.
-This could probably default to all capabilities as specified in the Class.

-* A method called `get_capabilities()` would return all capabilities for a switch
+* This method would return a list with all capabilities supported by the switch.

-* and then there'll be a method  `have_capability()` that returns a boolean if a capability exists or not by checking it in the list.
+It's implementation could be flexible; it could simply return a hardcoded list, or generate it from some database.

-* an API that needs to test this, can call that method `switch.get_capabilities('require-native-network`) to ensure that the switch supports that method, and then proceed with the original request or error out.
+* an API that needs to check for capabilities, can call `get_capabilties()` and then check if it exists in the list or not.

 * `show_switch()` will be updated to show switch capabilities.

 * `show_node()` can be updated to show the capabilities supported by a nic.
 This will be useful for end users to pick nodes based on capabilities.

-*
+Admins would see all capabilities while non-admin users would only see certain limited capabilities.
+What to show and what not show under this can be decided as we add support for a new switch capability.

 # Alternative Solutions
 -----------------------